FIWARE-Ops/fiware-gitops/aws/dsba/README.md

 #### Login at marketplace
 Login at the [Marketplace](https://marketplace.dsba.fiware.dev) as PDC employee using this VC.

-Make sure that you switch the `Session` (top-right drop-down) to the PDC DID, in order to act on behalf of the Packet Delivery Company organisation.
+Make sure that you switch the `Session` (top-right drop-down) to the PDC DID, in order to act on behalf of the Packet Delivery Company organisation and not as the user itself.

 #### Catalog
 Create a catalog `Packet Delivery services` and set it to `Launched`.